NerdWalletOSS/kinesis-python/README.rst

-While the desire to have a single implementation of the client library from a maintenance standpoint makes sense for the team responsible for the KPL, requiring the JRE to be installed and having to account for the overhead of the stream being consumed by Java and Python is not desireable for teams working in environments without Java.
+While the desire to have a single implementation of the client library from a maintenance standpoint makes sense for the team responsible for the KPL, requiring the JRE to be installed and having to account for the overhead of the stream being consumed by Java and Python is not desirable for teams working in environments without Java.

 This is a pure-Python implementation of Kinesis producer and consumer classes that leverages Python's multiprocessing module to spawn a process per shard and then sends the messages back to the main process via a Queue.
 It only depends